pymupdf/PyMuPDF/docs/page.rst

    .. attribute:: rotation

       Contains the rotation of the page in degrees (always 0 for non-PDF types).
+This is a copy of the value in the PDF file.
+The PDF documentation says:

+         *"The number of degrees by which the page should be rotated clockwise when displayed or printed.
+The value must be a multiple of 90.
+Default value: 0."*

+         In PyMuPDF, we make sure that this attribute is always one of 0, 90, 180 or 270.

       :type: int